davimber/aialignmentideas/humanwrittenideas.md

 Since there aren't edge cases the model needs to also fit to.
 Third, we can simply give judges access to more data and more compute.
 For example, judges could get access to network internals like J-space, NLA's, probes.
+(Though be extra careful of training against signals like this).
 Or more context, tool calls, background info, etc.
 And more compute -- this could be more thinking tokens, a large model, more time, multiple parallel judges, etc.
+Also, judges can be used in both training and deployment of other models.
+A good judge can evaluate RL trajectories, and also be used at runtime as a guard or filter.
 Finally, judges have another quite decisive alignment advantage.
 They don't have to be exposed to all the misalignment pressures a general purpose model is.
 So we don't have to do extensive, long trajectory RL runs on hackable or untrusted reward environments.